 “There is a common worry among engaged couples that romance will fade months and years into their marriage.
 Pre-married couples don’t want the attraction and anticipation they feel today to fade into complacency and coldness tomorrow.
 They want to know how to avert what they believe is an inevitable romantic shortfall in the years to come.”
 (Jim Mueller) This is where strategic romance comes in.

-It’s probably safe to say that none of us want our marriages to “fade into complacency and coldness” —whether we’re entering into marriage, we’re newly married, or we have been married for a while …or even a LONG time!
+Actually, none of us want our marriages to “fade into complacency and coldness.”
+That’s true whether we’re entering into marriage, or we have been married for a LONG time!

 But how do we stop the “fading” from happening in our marriages?
-What are some secrets that could help us to combat that from happening?
+What are some secrets to help to combat that from happening?

 Strategic Romance Within Marriage

-Well, it certainly isn’t by letting romance take its own course after we say “I do” in the marriage ceremony.
-Life has a way of separating and isolating us from each other.
+Well, it certainly isn’t by letting romance take its own course after we say, “I do” in the marriage ceremony.
+Life has a way of separating us from each other.
 This happens even if we never thought it could happen to us.
 We can have the most romantic beginning to our lives together that anyone could ever imagine.
-But eventually, unless we put forth some type of intentionality into making sure the romance doesn’t “fade” or crash, the downhill slide of becoming isolated emotionally apart from each other is inevitable.
-It’s just the natural course of matters such as this.
+But unless we put intentionality into making sure the romance doesn’t “fade” or crash, the downhill slide of becoming emotionally apart from each other is inevitable.
+It’s just the natural course of life.

-Author and radio host, Dennis Rainey talks about this in his book, Staying Close: Stopping the Natural Drift Toward Isolation in Marriage.
-He writes about the way that life can eventually cause “the drift of isolation” between those who are married.
+Dennis Rainey talks about this in his book, Staying Close: Stopping the Natural Drift Toward Isolation in Marriage.
+He writes about the “the drift of isolation” that happens emotionally between those who are married.